akshitagupta15june/PetMe/README.md

 ## Inspiration for the Project:

 It has been estimated that more than one million adoptable dogs and cats are euthanized in the United States each year.
-This happens for the reason that there are too many pets that are enrolled into shelters and only a few people consider adoption when they look out for a pet.
+This happens for the reason that there are too many pets that are enrolled in shelters and only a few people consider adoption when they look out for a pet.

 **The number of euthanized animals can be reduced drastically if more people adopt pets instead of buying them from stores.
 When you adopt an animal, you save a lovely life by making them a part of your family as well as open up a shelter space for an animal who might be in need of one desperately.**

 When our team heard about the animals that were in danger each year, it became a goal for us to help these speechless beings somehow.
 After brainstorming for a long time we came up with the idea of **PetMe**.
 We believe in the policy of saving animals and thus saving lives.
-Every life matters and we wish to be the part of the change that is making the same possible.
+Every life matters and we wish to be  part of the change that is making the same possible.

 ## Features of PetMe at a Glance